MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 You should have noticed the first script's limitation, we can only give one instance-source for now.
 But let's keep that for later.
-Set the 2 created user parameters value with their corresponding locations. *(! the pointcloud is the location of type* ``pointcloud`` *, not its parent "group".)*
+Set the 2 created user parameters values with their corresponding locations. *(! the pointcloud is the location of type* ``pointcloud`` *, not its parent "group".)*

 | We need to provide one
  last input, the target destination for our instances.
-For this, change the ``applyWhere`` parameter to ``atSpecificLocation`` and then in the ``location`` param at top, submit the desired target location for your instances.
+For this, change the ``applyWhere`` parameter to ``atSpecificLocation`` and then in the ``location`` param at the top, submit the desired target location for your instances.
 | I will be using ``/root/world/geo/instancing/demo``.